gcallah/MiscWriting/AI/LLMs.md

 Would you say that this means you now understand Hungarian?
 I think it is clear that you don't.
 If you had access to your tables, and a conversation partner was patient with you while you used them, you might even be able to "hold a conversation" in Hungarian.
-But at no point would you have any idea of what you or your partner were saying: while your responses seem "appropriate" to your partner, as far as you know, you are agreeing to have sex with the person, or planning a terrorist attack, or discussing the weather.
+But at no point would you have any idea of what you or your partner were saying: while your responses seem "appropriate" to your partner, as far as you know, you could be agreeing to have sex with the person, or planning a terrorist attack, or discussing the weather.